-- Defining the industry too broadly or too narrowly. - Making lists instead of engaging in rigorous analysis. - Paying equal attention to all of the forces rather than digging deeply into the most important ones. - Confusing effect (price sensitivity) with cause (buyer economics). - Using static analysis that ignores industry trends. - Confusing cyclical or transient changes with true structural changes.
+- Defining the industry too broadly or too narrowly. - Making lists instead of engaging in rigorous analysis - Paying equal attention to all of the forces rather than digging deeply into the most important ones. - Confusing effect (price sensitivity) with cause (buyer economics). - Using static analysis that ignores industry trends. - Confusing cyclical or transient changes with true structural changes. - Using the framework to declare an industry attractive or unattractive rather than using it to guide strategic choices.